Overview of the Regulatory Process

 OAL Decision

-Preparing Regulatory Package: In this stage, Board staff are working on preparing the required regulatory documents including the Notice of Proposed Regulatory Action, Initial Statement of Reasons, and the Economic and Fiscal Impact Statement.
+Preparing Regulatory Package: In this stage, Board staff work on preparing the required regulatory documents required for public notice including the Notice of Proposed Regulatory Action, Initial Statement of Reasons, and the Economic and Fiscal Impact Statement or Form 399.
 Board staff review Board meeting materials, webcasts, and meeting minutes to assist in the development of these documents which must justify why the regulatory changes are necessary.
-Board staff may also work closely with DCA’s Budget Office to develop the Economic and Fiscal Impact Statement.
+Board staff may work closely with DCA Budget Office to develop the Form 399.

 Regulation Development